utsavDave97/Blog/readme.md

 An web based app that lets you create todos list.

 ## What this app is about
+* Login, Register functionality.
-* You could create your own todos.
+* You could create your own categories.
+Update it.
+Delete it.
+* Create your own posts with description, content, time and date.
+This post could be related to certain category and tags.
-* Lets you update your todos.
+* Lets you create your own tags.
+Update it.
+Delete it.
-* You could delete or mark them as complete.
+* Update your profile.
+Make others admin.

 ## Author
 * **Utsav Dave**